 You have the option to underline or highlight the quotes directly in the book, but among the many disadvantages of this method, the most important ones are the fact that you will not have access to your quotes without carrying a bunch of books with you and the fact that those books will clearly not be as new.

-A little fun fact about reading apps: some of them, Basmo included, offer you the option to write down your favorite quotes and save them for later use.
+A little fun fact about reading apps: some of them, Basmo included, offer you the option to write down your favorite quotes (for example, your favorite quotes about reading books) and save them for later use.
 Basmo, for example, gives you the option to write notes while reading, format them in many different ways to make them as compelling as possible and also offers you a feature that can convert your favorite quotes to images.
 All this, while keeping your books intact.

 Give Your Reading Experience